 When she needs some matches, she asks Apu about him, and then tells Apu to ask him for just two matches, as if she dreadfully feared being in his debt for an entire box of matches.
 Apu goes upstairs and watches him surreptitiously, as if Nanda were doing something of significance, but all he does is unwrap a bottle of booze.
 Apu asks for just two matches, but Nanda gives him the entire box, saying he has plenty and that Sarbojaya needn’t return them.

 Then, while Harihar is sick and Sarbojaya is preparing food, Nanda enters her kitchen to ask her if she has some paan, something that is chewed for pleasure in India, sort of like tobacco.
 It doesn’t sound like a big deal, but it is filmed as if his approach is ominous.
 She is fearful, and then turns on him, furiously telling him to get out, holding some kind of utensil as if it were a weapon.
-When he leaves, she breathes heavily, as if she just escaped being raped or something.
+When he leaves, she breathes heavily, as if she just escaped being raped.

 Anyway, once we get past that bit of confusing Indian culture, we get to something a little more universal.
 Harihar dies of a fever.
 Sarbojaya’s daughter, Durga, died in the previous movie, and soon Apu wants to do more than be a priest like his father, which means going away to be educated.
 Sarbojaya is terribly lonely, but she does not want to remarry.
 Apu, on the other hand, wants to live his own life, which means not spending as much time with his mother as she would like.
 He lies to her in a letter, telling her he cannot come visit her on the holidays, even though he did get a couple of days off.
 Hoping against hope that he will come see her anyway, she imagines hearing his voice and runs to the door, but sees only fireflies in the darkness.
 Shortly thereafter, he gets a letter telling him she is ill, and by the time he gets home, she has died.
-We feel sorry for her, but we wonder if she ever thought about how “Auntie” felt, having to die homeless and alone after Sarbojaya drove her away.
+We feel sorry for her, but we wonder if she ever thought about how “Auntie” felt, having to starve to death, alone and unloved, after Sarbojaya drove her away.

 Apu cries over the death of his mother, a death made all the more painful by the lie he told her.
 Oh well, we think to ourselves, at last he will now be free to live his own life.
 But no, an elderly relative tells him it is time to become a priest, just like his father.
 Apu does not let this stop him, of course, and he leaves.
 But it is nice to know that there is always someone in the family who will try to put a guilt trip on you.